 Meditation aims to calm the mind.
 So, it makes sense that it can help reduce depression and anxiety symptoms.

-Many people suffering from these mental illnesses find relief in meditation, though it is not a universal cure.
+Many people suffering from these mental illnesses find relief in meditation, though it is not a universal treat.
 The benefits are backed by science.